ejhammond/react-responsive-system/README.md

 });
 ```

 Let's break this down a little bit.

-We're calling `createResponsiveSystem` with our own custom breakpoints, and it returns us a `ScreenClassProvider` (keeps track of the current screen class) and a function called `responsive` (makes your components responsive).
+We're calling `createResponsiveSystem` with our own custom breakpoints, and we get back a `ScreenClassProvider` (keeps track of the current screen class) and a function called `responsive` (makes your components responsive).
 We also provided a `defaultScreenClass` so that Responsive System knows which screen class to use when it can't find a `window` to measure (e.g. during SSR or headless testing).
 We immediately export both `ScreenClassProvider` and `responsive` so that we can use them across our app.

 ### 3. Render the ScreenClassProvider near the root of your app